 FCR-N provision from an FCR providing entity with a limited energy reservoir (LER) shall be continuously available during the whole contractually agreed delivery period, currently increments of 1 hour.
+The endurance requirement for full activation of FCR-N is minimum 60 minutes in both directions ($T{min\ N}=60\ min$).
 Recharging and discharging of FCR-N is mainly handled by natural frequency deviations, as FCR-N is a symmetric product.
+Normal state energy management shall be applied in accordance with section 3.5.1, if the natural frequency deviations are not such that the energy content of the response is close to zero.